Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Numerical experiments

 \subsubsection{Quantifying the value of an MH connecting microtransit to Ronkonkoma station}

-To quantify the added value of establishing a mobility hub at Ronkonkoma for the microtransit service, we apply the same model to a network that removes the Ronkonkoma station MH (the middle hub in \textbf{Fig.~\ref{fig:LIRR_network}}) and its MOD links.
-The Ronkonkoma station still remains in the dummy network.
-The modified network has 227 nodes and 418 links.
-63 MOD service nodes and 63 MOD links remain in the MaaS platform, with only 15 census tracts losing the MOD service access via Ronkonkoma station.
-We obtain a solution with an optimality gap less than 0.1\% in under 190 seconds.
-The MOD link prices are still \$2 per mile.
-Without the Ronkonkoma station serving as a MH, the MaaS platform usage drops from 34.19\% down to only 21.4\% of total travelers via the remaining two MHs.
-The total revenue drops to \$10,272.
-Therefore, establishing a MH at Ronkonkoma station with the microtransit operator is worth \$5,687 per AM period.
+To quantify the value added of the MH at Ronkonkoma, we apply the same model to a network modification where the Ronkonkoma MH (the central hub in \textbf{Fig.~\ref{fig:LIRR_network}}) and its associated MOD links are removed.
+Note that the Ronkonkoma station itself remains accessible within the dummy network.
+In this scenario, 63 MOD service nodes and 63 MOD links remain available on the MaaS platform, with only 15 census tracts losing platform service access.

+Consequently, MaaS platform usage drops significantly from 35.32\% in the baseline to 22.30\%, with travelers diverting to the two remaining MHs or alternative out-of-platform modes.
+Total platform revenue contracts to \$24,311.86, implying that the inclusion of the Ronkonkoma MH generates an incremental value of \$14,409.37 per AM peak period.
+Despite these volume shifts, the pricing structure remains stable.
+Average access fees change by less than 1\%, with the first quartile shifting slightly from \$22.95 to \$23.38 and the median remaining virtually unchanged (\$25.86 vs. \$25.84).

-\begin{remark} \textit{Because the lower-level model is a coalitional choice model, the change in objective value for removing a MH captures the social surplus value of the MH.} \end{remark}
+\begin{remark} \textit{Because the lower-level model is a coalitional choice model, the change in objective value for removing a MH captures the social surplus value of the MH that travelers and operators are collectively willing to pay for, i.e. the compensating variation of the MH location alternative.} \end{remark}